SelfAPR: Self-supervised Program Repair with Test Execution Diagnostics: Abstract

 \section{Abstract}

-Neural program repair has achieved good results in a recent series of papers.
-Yet, we observe that the related work fails to repair some bugs because of a lack of knowledge about 1) the program being repaired, and 2) the actual fault being repaired.
+Learning-based program repair has achieved good results in a recent series of papers.
+Yet, we observe that the related work fails to repair some bugs because of a lack of knowledge about 1) the application domain of the program being repaired, and 2) the fault type being repaired.
 In this paper, we solve both problems by changing the learning paradigm from supervised training to self-supervised training in an approach called \approach.
-First, \approach generates and constructs training samples by perturbing a previous version of the program being repaired, enforcing the neural model to capture project-specific knowledge.
-This is different from all the existing work based on past commits.
-Second, \approach extracts and encodes test execution diagnostics into the input representation, steering the neural model to fix the specific kind of fault.
-This is different from the existing studies that only consider static source code in the input.
+First, \approach generates training samples on disk by perturbing a previous version of the program being repaired, enforcing the neural model to capture project-specific knowledge.
+This is different from the previous work based on mined past commits.
+Second, \approach executes all training samples and extracts and encodes test execution diagnostics into the input representation, steering the neural model to fix the kind of fault.
+This is different from the existing studies that only consider static source code as input.
 We implement \approach and evaluate it in a systematic manner.
-We train \approach with \numprint{253411} training samples obtained by perturbing 17 open-source projects.
-We evaluate \approach on 818 bugs from Defects4J, \approach correctly repairs 112 of them.
+We generate \numprint{1039873} training samples obtained by perturbing 17 open-source projects.
+We evaluate \approach on 818 bugs from Defects4J, \approach correctly repairs 110 of them, outperforming all the supervised learning repair approaches.